resistics/resistics/docs/source/features/configuration.rst

 Configuration files are separated into several sections which describe which part of the process the parameters affect.
 The parameters are detailed in the :doc:`configuration parameters <configuration/parameters>` section.
 The first thing to note is that all configuration files have a name.
 This is to help traceability.
 Configuration names are always entered into dataset comments.

 A good way to begin creating a custom configuration file is to copy the default parameterisation.
-This can be done by using inbuilt functionality:
+This can be done by using the inbuilt :meth:`~resistics.utilities.utilsConfig.copyDefaultConfig` functionality:

 .. literalinclude:: ../../../examples/features/copyconfig.py
     :linenos: